JMRI: Building with Eclipse

 -Xms10m -Xmx300m -Djava.security.policy=lib/security.policy -Dapple.laf.useScreenMenuBar=trueIf you're using a 32 bit windows system add the library path:

--Djava.library.path=.;lib;lib/windows/x86Note if you're using a 64 bit windows system change the library path to:
+-Djava.library.path=.;lib;lib/windows/x86If you're using a 64 bit windows system add the library path:

 - Optional, select the "Common" tab, the section on "Display in favorites menu", check the boxes next to "Run" and "Debug"